May 30, 2024

 Galle, Sri Lanka

 Born in 2009, Hesandi lives in Galle, Sri Lanka, and is interested in art, nature and wildlife (especially elephants, leopards and birds).
-In her free time, she enjoys painting and has a passion for travel.
+She is part of Harbingers’ Magazine’s Sri Lankan Newsroom.

 She speaks English and Sinhala while learning Indonesian.